terrylinooo/shieldon/README.md

 }
 ```

-#### Add the Firewall Middleware in Your Application
+#### (2) Add the firewall middleware in your application.

-For example, if you are using Slim 4 framework, the code should like this.
+For example, if you are using Slim 4 framework, the code should look like this.

 ```php
 $app->add(new FirewallMiddleware());
 ```

-#### Create a Route for Control Panel
+#### (3) Create a route for control panel.

-For example, if you are using Slim 4 framework, the code should like this.
-Then you can access the URL `https://yourwebsite.com//firewall/panel` to login to control panel.
+For example, if you are using Slim 4 framework, the code should look like this.
+Then you can access the URL `https://yourwebsite.com/firewall/panel` to login to control panel.

 ```php
 $app->any('/firewall/panel[/{params:.*}]', function (Request $request, Response $response, $args) {